hashicorp/terraform-provider-azurerm/website/docs/d/dns_zone.html.markdown

 ## Attributes Reference

 * `id` - The ID of the DNS Zone.
 * `max_number_of_record_sets` - Maximum number of Records in the zone.
 * `number_of_record_sets` - The number of records already in the zone.
 * `name_servers` - A list of values that make up the NS record for the zone.
-* `tags` - A mapping of tags to assign to the EventHub Namespace.
+* `tags` - A mapping of tags assigned to the DNS Zone.

 ## Timeouts